Stuycs-K/finalprojectapcs-5-hu-hugo-chen-serena/PROTOTYPE.md

 How you will be using the topics covered in class in the project.

-We will modify our Kernel lab for some
+We will modify our kernel lab for some

 # Project Design